-Fee and commission income consists principally of brokerage fees from customer trading, including fees charged for providing margin lending and related banking services, and fees for underwriting, market making and consulting services.
+Fee and commission income consists principally of brokerage fees from customer trading, related banking services, and fees for underwriting, market making and consulting services.
 A substantial portion of our revenue is derived from commissions from customers through accounts with transaction based pricing.
 Brokerage commissions are charged on investment products in accordance with a schedule we have formulated that aligns with local practices.
-Retail brokerage service fee and commission income as a percentage of our total fee and commission income was 91%, 90% and 89% in the fiscal years ended March 31, 2022, 2021 and 2020, respectively.
+Retail brokerage service fee and commission income as a percentage of our total fee and commission income was 95%, 95% and 98% in the fiscal years ended March 31, 2022, 2021 and 2020, respectively.
 Fees received for banking services consist primarily of wire transfer fees, commissions for payment processing and commissions for currency exchange operations.